 In SEO, Everything is Relative

 On the same theme, you don’t have to have the link strength of Google or Amazon if you are a local business trying to rank in a specific industry.
-Tools like Moz, Majestic, and Ahrefs all have link strength tools, but your link strength only matters in comparison to who else you are competing with.
+Tools like Moz, Majestic, and SEMRush all have link strength tools, but your link strength only matters in comparison to who else you are competing with.
 You don’t need to be stronger than these huge sites to beat your local competitors.
-Link strength is still a huge and important factor to ranking, but you may be closer to your competitors than generic tools may have you believe.
+Link strength is still a huge and important factor in ranking, but you may be closer to your competitors than generic tools may have you believe.
 Look at yourself compared to those showing up for your targeted search terms, not compared to national sites that are not in your market.
+Also, consider strength by URL and not overall domain, as everything is getting more specific.
+Links tell Google a lot about your site, but they also need content to work.
+An irrelevant page isn’t going to rank just because it has link strength.

 SEO Speed Comparison